gottacatchenall/phase-transitions-in-metapopulation-synchrony/writing/ideas.md

 - Estimate MTE from data
 - Examine the changes in MTE do to potential corridors
     - How do you impose a constraint on what changes can be made to the dispersal potential?
+- Estimate alpha for a given dispersal kernel based on metapopulation dynamics data

+- fractal scale of a landscape -- at what point do we see heterogeneity